 - Its flavor is sweet with a hint of anise.

-- It’s most commonly used in Italian cuisine such as basil pesto, pasta and is often served with tomatoes.
+- It’s most commonly used in Italian cuisines such as basil pesto and pasta dishes and is often served with tomatoes.

 - Its flavor is strong and piney.